maxmmyron/os/README.md

 ```

 ## running
-i run this through qemu in wsl, with Xming for a graphical interface on windows
+i run this through qemu in wsl.
+Because wsl has no graphical capabilities I use Xming as a display server for running the graphical side.

 ### on windows
 1. install wsl and xming